smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 On App registration `ResumeCtrl::StartResumptionOnlyHMILevel` or `ResumeCtrlImpl::StartResumption` will put aplication in a queue for resumption.
 Internal timer in ResumeCtrlImpl will restore application hmi_state in several seconds (configured by `ApplicationManagerSettings::app_resuming_timeout`)
-In case if any  other application already registered, StateController will take care about hmi_states conflicts resolving.
+In the case where another application has already registered, the StateController will take care of resolving any HMI state conflicts.

 ### Data resumption

-SDL restores application data if application sends appropriate `hash` in the RAI.
-Hash updates after each data change.
+SDL restores application data if an application sends the appropriate `hashID ` in the RegisterAppInterface request.
+This hash updates after each data change.
 SDL stores resumption data either in json or in database, this option is configurable.

 ResumeControllerImpl requests app data from `ResumptionData` class and provides it to `ResumptionDataProcessor`

-`ResumptionDataProcessor` is responsible for restoring application data and provides the result to RAI via callback
+`ResumptionDataProcessor` is responsible for restoring application data and provides the result to RegisterAppInterface via a callback.

 |||
 Figure 2: Resumption data sequence Overview